The Nativity Season

 2

-• What are some things you have had to wait to happen?
+• When have you had to wait for something important to happen?

 3